jasdumas/jasdumas.github.io/_posts/2016-11-13-election-results-ct.md

 *This was in response to David Smith's original [tweet](https://twitter.com/revodavid/status/796340848896147460) about election forecasting*

-From the initial announcement of Donald Trump gaining the *magic* 270 electoral votes, I have been curious about the election data and eager to explore how my home state fared at the county level.
+From the initial announcement of Donald Drumpf gaining the *magic* 270 electoral votes, I have been curious about the election data and eager to explore how my home state fared at the county level.
 I found a great visualization blog post from fellow useR, [Julia Silge](http://juliasilge.com/blog/Election-Mapping/) of her home state Utah which gave me ideas and starter code and county-level election data from [Mike Kearny](https://github.com/mkearney/presidential_election_county_results_2016)!

 Here is the analysis and approaches that I took: